Night Rating / Night Qualification

 Colour Blindness will preclude you from obtaining a night rating.
 Your medical certificate (Class i or Class ii) must have no restrictions on night flying imposed due to colour blindness.

-Good visibility is important and no low cloud.
+Good visibility is important and no low cloud, but no more restrictive than training for the PPL.

 How long will it take?

 This necessarily is governed by aptitude, personal commitments, weather, and of course funds.
-Intensive courses are possible and most people do complete in a couple of days.
-Most people will complete within 5 hours.
+The night rating must completed within six months or the training has to be repeated.
+Most people will complete within 5 hours over four flights.

 How much will it cost?